Rhayania/mutationEvolution2/README.md

 - Run data file downloads from NCBI in parallel (would save ~2hrs of time)
 - Run both transcriptome assemblies in parallel (would save ~5hrs of time)
 - List the output file names for the data_download step so it doesn't get run everytime the snakemake workflow is started
-- Replace hard-coded input lists for the trinity_assembly rule with variables set in the config file